Published By Janet Gershen-Siegel at August 11th, 2018

 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with minimal effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 — 8 or more vendor trade accounts reporting to at least one of the CRAs, move onto revolving store credit.
-These are businesses like Office Depot and Staples.
-These companies are more likely to have products you need.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move onto revolving store credit.
 Use the business’s EIN on these credit applications.

-Are there 8 – 10 accounts reporting?
+Are there more accounts reporting?
 Then progress to fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to purchase, fix, and maintain vehicles.
+Use this credit to purchase fuel, and to fix and maintain vehicles.
 Make certain to apply using the small business’s EIN.

 Know what is happening with your credit.
 Make sure it is being reported and take care of any inaccuracies ASAP.
-Get in the habit of checking credit reports and digging into the specifics, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost you at the CRAs.
 Update the info if there are inaccuracies or the information is incomplete.

 What’s all this monitoring for?
 It’s to dispute any mistakes in your records.
 Errors in your credit report(s) can be corrected.
 But the CRAs generally want you to dispute in a particular way.